Version Date: 3rd March 2023

 Right to object

-You have the right to object to:
+you have the right to object to:

 processing based on legitimate interests or the performance of a task in the public interest/exercise of official authority (including profiling);